European Car Brands

 Skoda Auto Logo

 Škoda is one of the oldest and largest car manufacturers in the Czech Republic.
-It was created in 1925, but its predecessor, Laurin & Klement, began work in the middle of the 19th century.
-A resounding success came to Škoda after Volkswagen became interested in it.
-Having become part of the German concern, the Czech manufacturer has released its most famous novelty at Octavia.
+It was established in 1925, but its predecessor, Laurin & Klement, began operations as early as the mid-19th century. Škoda became a resounding success after the Volkswagen concern took an interest in it.
+Becoming part of the German concern, the Czech manufacturer released its most famous novelty, Octavia.

 Lada